TingJuiHsu/2021-SSP-Program-Internship/README.md

 python train_version2.py

 --> I can't have good results on original training manner and I use xgb.train instead of xgb.fit to train the model.

+Summary of Phase 2

+In XGBOOST, I find that data augmentation can’t enhance the accuracy.

+It will be very hard to train when the number of class increased.

+The best accuracy is 1 / 0.88 on 2 classes,  while on 4 classes is 1 / 0.605.

+It still has severe overfitting on both cases.

+* Conclusion:

+In phase 0, I learn how to maintain the github.

+In phase 1, I obtain the technique to apply data augmentation, SIFT and BoF on ImageNet.

+In phase 2, I acquire how to train and tune the model and compare the results of all parameters.